NCERT textbook controversies: During the BJP/NDA government (2014–present)

-Between 2017 to 2021
+Between 2017 and 2021

 In 2017, a study conducted by a 21-year-old French Political Science student, Anais Leclere, for the NGO Action Aid, found that NCERT textbooks for Classes 2 to 5 reinforced gender stereotypes.
-The study analysed ten textbooks across subjects like Hindi, mathematics, English, and Environmental Studies.
+The study analysed ten textbooks across subjects like Hindi, Mathematics, English, and Environmental Studies.
 The findings revealed a clear gender division, with men often shown in outdoor activities and as the head of the family, while women were confined to domestic roles, performing household chores and childcare.
 A Class 5 English textbook showed a significant gender imbalance, with 56% men and only 20.6% women in its illustrations.
 The study also noted the "masculinisation of jobs" with terms like "milkman" and "policeman" being used.
 Phrases like "father's hard-earned money" reinforced the stereotype of men as the sole breadwinners, while a Class 2 textbook contained the sentence, "I wonder if my teacher will look like my mother or grandmother", which also contributed to these stereotypes.
 Action Aid planned to submit its findings to NCERT, recommending that gender equality be prioritised, that gender studies be implemented from Class 1, and that teacher training on the subject be provided.
 The NGO also demanded that NCERT replace the current textbooks and adopt gender-neutral language.

 In a Class 12 textbook titled Contemporary World Politics, the disputed Aksai Chin region was found to be coloured in the same colour as China.
 According to the NCERT, the controversial map was not a map of India but a map of East and South East Asia published by University of Texas at Austin.
 The map was replaced after a few months following media scrutiny.

 The poem Sabse Khatarnak by the Hindi poet Pash was included in the NCERT textbook for Grade 11 Hindi students in 2006.
 In 2017, the BJP-affiliated RSS tried to remove it but failed.